hurtigruten/enzo/README.md

 Scheduling is done by..

 The following flags are available:
-* **--config** (defaults to "./cacheConfig.json", can be set to "./cacheConfigPartial.json" for caching the smaller data set)
+* **--config** (Optional and defaults to "./cacheConfig.json", can be set to "./cacheConfigPartial.json" for caching the smaller data set)
-* **--env** (defaults to "local", can be set to "prod".
-Determines where Deno is running from.
-When using "prod", localhost is used as an endpoint)
+* **--host** (Optional and defaults to "remote", can be set to "local".
+Determines where Bizlogic is available, localhost should be used in Production)

 From your favorite command line run: ```deno run --allow-read --allow-net mod.ts --config "./samples/sampleCacheConfig.json"```